Learn to fuel the gymnast for optimal performance and longevity in the sport.

-Do you worry about your gymnast’s diet and if she’s eating the “right foods” or not?
-Parents (and coaches) often worry when they watch their gymnasts’ bodies change, and assume it’s because of what they are eating.
-Food is just one part of the equation, and often the response to body change is to restrict specific foods and monitor everything that your gymnast eats.
-In reality, this helicoptering over your gymnast will only backfire.
+Do you worry about your gymnast’s diet and whether she’s eating the “right foods”?
+Parents (and coaches) often worry when they watch their gymnasts’ bodies change.
+They assume it’s because of what the athlete is eating.
+But food is just one part of the equation.
+Often, the response to an athlete’s body change is to limit specific foods and monitor everything the gymnast eats.
+In reality, helicoptering and restricting your gymnast’s diet will only backfire.

 At first glance, helping “control” what your gymnast eats may seem like the best approach.
 Not having junk foods in the house, eating only “clean foods”, and/or eliminating sugar often gets praised.
 This mindset of praising those who are orthorexic is completely influenced by diet culture.
-This issue is that a “healthy” or “clean” diet doesn’t guarantee performance or health.
-What ends up happening is most gymnasts whose diets are very restricted are also not getting enough nutrition and likely have RED-S.
+The issue is that a “healthy” or “clean” diet doesn’t guarantee performance or health.
+What ends up happening is most gymnasts with very restricted diets are not getting enough nutrition and likely have RED-S.

-Now, no one is saying that your gymnast’s diet should only consist of cookies, candy, and fried foods which is what is assumed when dietitians like myself suggest that gymnast should be able to enjoy the “fun foods” on a regular basis.
-A gymnast’s daily food intake should contain a variety of nutrient dense foods and the fun foods.
+Now, no one is saying that your gymnast’s diet should only consist of cookies, candy, and fried foods.
+This is usually what is assumed when dietitians like myself suggest that gymnasts should be able to enjoy the “fun foods” on a regular basis.
+A gymnast’s daily food intake should contain a variety of nutrient-dense foods and the fun foods.

-In gymnastics, the goal is always perfection and anything under that is often seen as a failure and “not good enough”.
+In gymnastics, the goal is always perfection.
+Anything under that is often seen as a failure and “not good enough”.
 The exact same thing applies to their nutrition.
-It is either has to be perfectly clean with no “junk food” or the gymnast is shamed for being lazy and not having enough willpower to maintain a strict diet.
+It either has to be perfectly clean with no “junk food” or the gymnast is shamed for being lazy and not having enough willpower to maintain a strict diet.
 No person or any diet can be perfect.
-Just because your gymnast wants to enjoy a cookie does not mean they are weak.
+Just because your gymnast wants to enjoy a cookie does not mean they are weak or lazy.

 B+ nutrition is the ultimate goal for your athletes.